cdtinney/tinney.dev/data/posts/_drafts/2019-12-31-auth-preview-gatsby-contentful-netlify.md

 Contentful provides a [Preview API](https://www.contentful.com/developers/docs/references/content-preview-api/) that returns unpublished content (e.g. draft blog posts) to allow users to preview this content on their website.

-Setting up a server to host an instance of your Gatsby website that uses the Preview API and is only accessible within a local/corporate network is relatively trivial.
-In my case, I am working with a remote content creator; we do not work on the same network all the time nor do I have dedicated systems available.
-Gatsby provides [information](https://www.gatsbyjs.org/docs/authentication-tutorial/) on authenticating certain routes but in this case I want the entire website to be authenticated without having to re-create routes.
+Setting up a server to host an instance of your Gatsby website that uses the Preview API and is accessible within a local/corporate network is relatively trivial.
+In my case, I am working with a remote content creator; we do not work on the same network nor do I have a dedicated local network available for VPN access.
+Gatsby provides [tutorials](https://www.gatsbyjs.org/docs/authentication-tutorial/) on authenticating routes but in this case I want the entire website to be authenticated without having to re-create page routes.

-The solution I came up with is to run a preview instance from Netlify that uses [Netlify Identity](https://www.netlify.com/docs/identity/) for authentication and Netlify [Deploy Contexts](https://www.netlify.com/tags/deploy-contexts/) to ensure that the builds use the Preview API. instance of the website behind  authentication and use environment variables to ensure it uses the Preview API.
+The solution I came up with is to run a preview instance on Netlify that uses [Netlify Identity](https://www.netlify.com/docs/identity/) for authentication and Netlify [Deploy Contexts](https://www.netlify.com/tags/deploy-contexts/) to ensure that the builds on a target branch use the Preview API and turn on authentication.
 [Contentful Webhooks](https://www.contentful.com/developers/docs/concepts/webhooks/) are used to trigger re-deploys on Netlify to ensure the preview website stays updated.

 ![Login screen](./_images/login.png)